seo hashtag# Patent Mississauga patent protection trademark registration Mississauga invention protection patent Toronto

-Science-Oriented Patent Service (SOPS) – Canadian Patent Service.
-We use a new groundbreaking SOPS method to help you on your journey for patents.
-A good patent application requires legal knowledge and experience, but a deep understanding of technology and science is even more important.
-Other lawyers, patent agents, or scientists with no patent law experience will not be able to come up with the most well-protected patents.
+Science-Oriented Technical Writing (SOPS) – We use a new groundbreaking SOPS method to help you on your journey for patents.
+A good patent application requires legal knowledge and experience, but a deep understanding of technology and science in technical writing is even more critical.

 We have a team packed with seasoned scientists, inventors, writers, and entrepreneurs with Ph.D., PostDoctoral, and M.S.
 Degrees and combined 70+ years of professional experience, nearly 100 inventive patents, and 20+ years of related experience in patent and trademark writing, granting, and protection.
 We had filed nearly 100 patents for ourselves, various companies, and our clients before Aug.
 10, 2023, and never failed a single case.